Khmer Rouge: Evacuation of the cities

 The lack of agricultural knowledge on the part of the former city dwellers made famine inevitable.
 The rural peasantry were often unsympathetic, or they were too frightened to assist them.
 Such acts as picking wild fruit or berries were seen as "private enterprise" and punished with death.
 Labourers were forced to work long shifts without adequate rest or food, resulting in many deaths through exhaustion, illness and starvation.
 Workers were executed for attempting to escape from the communes, for breaching minor rules, or after being denounced by colleagues.
 If caught, offenders were taken off to a distant forest or field after sunset and killed.
+Due to the widespread and constant nature of state violence, the regime's autarkic and economically disruptive industrial policies, and especially after the outbreak of war with Vietnam in 1978, even bullets would fall into scarcity.
+As a result, executions were often carried out using crude implements such as a hoes, machetes, and pickaxes.

 Unwilling to import Western medicines, the regime turned to traditional medicine instead and placed medical care in the hands of cadres who were only given rudimentary training.
 The famine, forced labour and lack of access to appropriate services led to a high number of deaths.

 Economic policies

 Khmer Rouge economic policies took a similarly extreme course.
 Officially, trade was restricted to bartering between communes, a policy which the regime developed in order to enforce self-reliance.
 Banks were raided, and all currency and records were destroyed by fire, thus eliminating any claim to funds.
 After 1976, the regime reinstated discussion of export in the period after the disastrous effects of its planning began to become apparent.
 Commercial fishing was banned in 1976.